-With pregnancy comes a number of changes in your body, many of which are controlled by hormones.
+With pregnancy comes a number of changes in your Healthy Body, many of which are controlled by hormones.
 Pregnant or not, hormonal fluctuations can affect the way you feel, the way you look and the appearance of your skin.

 At Clarity MedSpa in Toronto, the belief is that pregnancy is a good reason to scrutinize one’s skincare, shampoos, vitamins and supplements for suspect ingredients.